Aye-Aye-Dev/AyeAye/README.md

 python poisonous_animals.py
 ```

+This model takes a small input dataset of animals and collates them by the country they are found.
+It doesn't write to a dataset, it just outputs a log.
+The log for this example contains the name of the country and the animals found there.

 The `ln` (symlink) command will make all the modules in the examples directory visible.
 You could just change into this directory with the command:-

 ```shell